Inner Mongolia: Language and culture

 The use of Mongolian by Inner Mongolia's 4.1 million ethnic Mongols has sharply declined since the 1980s.
-Across the whole of China, the language is spoken by roughly half of the country's 5.8 million ethnic Mongols (2005 estimate).
-However, the exact number of Mongolian speakers in China is unknown, as there is no data available on the language proficiency of that country's citizens.
+Across the whole of China, the language is spoken by roughly half of the country's 5.8 million ethnic Mongols (2005 estimate). with 2.1 million Mongol speakers in Inner Mongolia.
 The use of Mongolian in China, specifically in Inner Mongolia, has witnessed periods of decline and revival over the last few hundred years.
 The language experienced a decline during the late Qing period, a revival between 1947 and 1965, a second decline between 1966 and 1976, a second revival between 1977 and 1992, and a third decline between 1995 and 2012.
 However, in spite of the decline of the Mongolian language in some of Inner Mongolia's urban areas and educational spheres, the ethnic identity of the urbanised Chinese-speaking Mongols is most likely going to survive due to the presence of urban ethnic communities.
 The multilingual situation in Inner Mongolia does not appear to obstruct efforts by ethnic Mongols to preserve their language.
 Although an unknown number of Mongols in China, such as the Tumets, may have completely or partially lost the ability to speak their language, they are still registered as ethnic Mongols and continue to identify themselves as ethnic Mongols.
 The children of inter-ethnic Mongol-Chinese marriages also claim to be and are registered as ethnic Mongols.

 By law, all street signs, commercial outlets, and government documents must be bilingual, written in both Mongolian and Chinese.
 There are three Mongolian TV channels in the Inner Mongolia Satellite TV network.
 In public transportation, all announcements are to be bilingual.